rhitabratakarar/initialize-startups/README.md

 ## How does it work?

-The file `list_of_services.txt` will be monitored by the `monitor.sh` constantly and will change the status of the services based on the status mentioned in the txt file.
+The file `list_of_services.txt` will be monitored by the `monitor.sh` constantly and will change the status of the services based on the status mentioned in the txt file of the respective services.